cda-tum/mqt-qecc/README.md

 [Institute for Integrated Circuits](https://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at)).

-It can be used to decode quantum LDPC codes and conduct numerical evaluations.
+The tool can be used to decode quantum LDPC codes and conduct respective numerical evaluations.

-At the moment we have implemented the general Union-Find decoder and an improvement.
-Furthermore, to construct codes we use the open-source software by Joshka Roffe et
+At the moment we have implemented the general Union-Find decoder and an improved version of the algorithm.
+To, to construct codes we use the open-source software by Joshka Roffe et
 al: [bias_tailored_qldpc](https://github.com/quantumgizmos/bias_tailored_qldpc).